Cerebral infarction is focal brain necrosis due to complete and prolonged ischemia that affects all tissue elements

-Small vessel disease includes atherosclerosis of small arteries but refers more specifically to lipohyalinosis and hyaline atreriolosclerosis, vascular lesions that are seen primarily in hypertension and diabetes but occur also in old age without these predisposing conditions.
+Small vessel disease includes atherosclerosis of small arteries but refers more specifically to atreriolosclerosis, a vascular lesion that is seen primarily in hypertension and diabetes but occur also in old age without these predisposing conditions.
 This pathology affects small penetrating arteries and arterioles that originate from the base of the brain and supply the basal ganglia, thalamus, deep white matter, and the brainstem.
 Affected vessels become thickened, and the normal components of their walls are replaced by a homogeneous, glassy (hyaline) substance, composed of collagen and other proteins.
-Foamy macrophages are present in lipohyalinosis.
 The pathogenesis of this change varies: in hypertension, it is caused by endothelial injury and leakage of plasma proteins in and around vessels; in diabetes, it probably has to do with glycation of proteins and diffuse basement membrane thickening.
 Its effects are narrowing of the lumen and tortuosity, which lengthens the distance blood has to travel to perfuse its targets.
 Ischemia, resulting from these processes, causes small infarcts (lacunar infarcts) and diffuse loss of axons and myelin in the white matter (leukoaraiosis-thinning out of the white matter).
-Multiple infarcts and leukoencephalopathy cause dementia.
-In addition, loss of elasticity from destruction of smooth muscle leads to development of small aneurysms and makes vessels fragile, resulting in microbleeds and large catastrophic hemorrhages, which occur spontaneously or after trivial trauma.
+Loss of contractility from the destruction of pericytes and smooth muscle impairs regulation of blood flow.
+Loss of elasticity leads to development of small aneurysms and makes vessels fragile, resulting in microbleeds and large catastrophic hemorrhages, which occur spontaneously or after trivial trauma.
 The MRI findings in arteriolosclerosis are periventricula and subcortical white matter hyperintensities on FLAIR imaging, lacunes, enlarged perivascular spaces and cerebral microbleeds.
 The brain damage from arteriolosclerosis causes cognitive impairment.
 See also genetic angiopathies further on.